 Intern Evaluation.
-Formal evaluation of each intern's performance occurs three times each year, at the end of each rotation.
+Formal evaluation of each intern's performance occurs at the end of each rotation.
+Mid-rotation progress reports are also provided.
 Interns are evaluated using a tool common to all Bureau of Prisons internship training sites.
-The evaluation measures intern progress with regard to the following competencies: Research; Ethical and Legal Standards; Individual and Cultural Diversity; Professional Values, Attitudes, and Behaviors; Communication and Interpersonal Skills; Assessment; Intervention; Supervision; and Consultation and Interprofessional/Interdisciplinary Skills.
+The evaluation measures intern progress with regard to the following profession-wide competencies, as delineated by APA: Research; Ethical and Legal Standards; Individual and Cultural Diversity; Professional Values, Attitudes, and Behaviors; Communication and Interpersonal Skills; Assessment; Intervention; Supervision; and Consultation and Interprofessional/Interdisciplinary Skills.
 Supervisors complete the evaluation form and share the results with the intern.

 Interns also evaluate the internship program and supervisors after each rotation and at the end of the training year and have an opportunity to discuss their comments and ratings with the Internship Program Coordinator.
 All of this feedback is shared anonymously and strongly considered when making adjustments to the training program.